Netcracker/DRNavigator/documentation/Architecture.md

 ## Infra service dependencies

 Often services depend on the sequence of starting another services.
-For example `airflow` depends of running `postgresql` cluster.
+For example `airflow` depends on running `postgresql` cluster.
 To comply with dependencies of infra services you can use `after` and `before` parameters.
 These parameters are lists and can contain the names of CRs SiteManager of another infra services.
-It is impotent to understand that we dont use names of infra services, we should use names of CRs.
+It is impotent to understand that we do not use names of infra services, we should use names of CRs.

 When all dependencies of two or more infra services are fulfilled `site-manager` can maintain all these services at the same time.